 Generic HIV drugs and HIV care in the UK

-However, NHS funding restrictions mean that many services are running under tight budgets.
-Some services are changing and some have already been cut.
+However, many NHS services are running under tight budgets.

 Drug costs and treatment choice

-UK treatment guidelines are clear that the choice of HIV drugs should be based on medical need.
+UK guidelines are clear that the choice of HIV drugs should be based on best medical need.

-- HIV drugs are not based on the price but on being most effective – not just on the price.
+- HIV drugs are based on being most effective – not just on the price.